jeffThompson/CreativeProgramming2/Week01_InteractiveTypography/README.md

 # INTERACTIVE TYPOGRAPHY

 ### TLDR
-* Interactive typography for a brand's website
+* Interactive typography for a brand/person/org's website
 * Should fill the screen automatically
-* Sketches due Feb 18 by 11am EST
+* Sketches/brand outline due Feb 18 by 11am EST
+  * Brand outline as PDF, uploaded to Canvas
-  * Upload one screenshot of each to Canvas
+  * One screenshot of each sketch running, also uploaded to Canvas
 * Final version due Feb 25 by 11am EST
   * Upload three screenshots to Canvas
 * No need to turn in code for any part of this project